 Nana Sahib, who headed a band of fervent rebels, made a crucial contribution to the 1857 insurrection.
 By slaughtering the force's survivors, he overran the British soldiers in Kanpur and threatened the British camp.
 In addition to being bold and brave, Nana Sahib was a talented administrator who organized and oversaw thousands of Indian warriors.
 He is one among the best freedom fighters of India.

-On the 75th Independence Day, Wooden Street celebrates the liberation of the nation by remembering the great freedom fighters of India.
-However, there were more than what we have mentioned above, like Rani Lakshmi Bai, Tantia Tope, Sukhdev, Bal Gangadhar Tilak, Vinayak Damodar Savarkar, Dadabhai Naoroji, Chandra Shekhar Azad and many more, who bravely and actively contributed to free their motherland.
-Wooden Street is proud to celebrate the 75th Independence Day, which would not have been possible without the contributions and sacrifices of these brave freedom fighters.
+However, there were more than what we have mentioned above, like Rani Lakshmi Bai, Tantia Tope, Sukhdev, Bal Gangadhar Tilak, Vinayak Damodar Savarkar, Dadabhai Naoroji, Chandra Shekhar Azad and many more freedom fighters, who bravely and actively contributed to free their motherland.

 for showing your interest in Woodenstreet.